jpaulm/fbp-tutorial-filter-file/StartsWith.md

-Code for a simple "filter" component: it tests the first characters of every incoming Information Packet (IP) against a string of characters specified in an IIP which is `receive`d at port `TEST`.
+## Code for a simple "filter" component.

+This component tests the first characters of every incoming Information Packet (IP) against a string of characters specified in an IIP which is `receive`d at port `TEST`.

 *Accepted* IPs are sent to port `ACC`; *rejected* IPs are sent to port `REJ`.